Overwatch Heroes Tier List Quick Summary:

 Overall, the numbers show a simple pattern.
 Heroes that focus on safe positioning and steady pressure tend to win more games right now.
 Even if some of them sit lower on this Overwatch tier list 2026, real match results prove that the right playstyle and good map conditions can turn them into top performers.

-Read our other WoW guides:
+Read our other Overwatch guides:

 F.A.Q.